-If you’ve visited our Pinterest board, you’ve probably seen the Plastic Canvas Fashion Doll Travel Trunk I created for Cinderella back in 2015.
+If you’ve visited our Pinterest board, you’ve probably seen the Plastic Canvas Barbie Travel Trunk I created for Cinderella back in 2015.

-However, before I show you how I fixed those mistakes (and without hurting the interior), Cinderella would like to take you on a super quick tour through her house.
-She loves it even with its flaws–so sweet 🙂
+But, before I show you how I fixed the travel case, Cinderella would like to take you on a quick tour through her new house.
+She loves it even with its flaws (so sweet😊).

 Hello, all!
 Cinderella here!

 Welcome to my house…er…case.
 Hmmm, perhaps I should call it a mobile home?

 Amanda (our human guardian) made this doll-sized carry case for me using stiff plastic canvas and yarn.
 Quite ingenious, don’t you think?
 Of course, we did tweak a few things to fit my personality.
 For example, we changed the yarn colors from pink and white to light blue and grey.

 The right side of the case has a closet with drawers, a nook for storing some furniture, and a place for me!

 The left side is completely open.
 It has a window with dark blue curtains, a plant, and a table.
 As you can see, though, all of these are stitched to the wall and purely decorative.
 The pattern has you put a mirror in the window, but we decided to use a picture of Amanda’s horses.
 They’re much prettier than a mirror!

 There are also instructions for a few furnishings, such as a daybed, table, chairs, and totes–lots of them!
 Here is a peek at the table, chair, accessories, and two of the totes:

 Pardon me a moment.
 I’m afraid I must change gowns before going on.